Introduction

 Mistake 4: Inconsistency

 While technical writing is specialized, core writing principles still apply.
-Over time, a technical document likely faces:
+Over time, technical docs likely face:

 You get the picture.